-In addition to the BRS and CEE data (Table 21), the Moretti et al. (2014) and Jacobson et al. (accepted) data were also used in the derivation of the beaked whale BRF.
-The Moretti et al. (2014) and Jacobson et al. (accepted) data are from actual multiplatform, multiday ASW training.
-The data from the Generalized Additive Models (GAMs) were used rather than the Generalized Linear Model (GLM) fit to be most consistent with the other data sources used herein to derive BRFs; the GAM data represents the response that was measured, whereas the GLM line fit was a smoothed function derived to fit between 0 and 100 percent probability of response.
+In addition to the BRS and CEE data (Table 21), the Moretti et al. (2014) and Jacobson et al. (2022) data were also used in the derivation of the beaked whale BRF.
+The Moretti et al. (2014) and Jacobson et al. (2022) data are from actual multiplatform, multiday ASW training.
+The data from the Generalized Additive Models (GAMs) developed to estimate the decrease in probability of a foraging dive were used rather than the Generalized Linear Model (GLM) fit to be most consistent with the other data sources used herein to derive BRFs; the GAM data represents the response that was measured, whereas the GLM line fit was a smoothed function derived to fit between 0 and 100 percent probability of response.
 The GAM function extends from 120 to 180 dB re 1 μ Pa and has a 50 percent probability of response at a SPL of 150 dB re 1 μ Pa (Moretti et al., 2014) and 132 dB re 1 μ Pa (Jacobson et al., 2022).
+Note that both GAM functions were recalculated from 100 to 200 dB re 1 μ Pa for the purposes of being subsampled for the Navy behavioral response function, and so the full function was subsampled and not just values up to 165 or 180 dB re 1 μ Pa as in the published papers.
+This is reflected in Table 21 in the "Range of Response Received Levels" column values.